Best bass guitars 2024: Four- and five-string options for every style and budget

 Reasons to avoid

 The P-Bass was the first ever commercially successful bass guitar.
-Debuting in 1951, it says something about its versatility and brilliant sound that they’re still in huge demand today.
-This Fender Vintera 50s Precision Bass aims to capture the vibe of the original with modern build quality and components.
+Debuting in 1951, it says something about their versatility and brilliant sound that they’re still in huge demand today.
+This Fender Vintera II 50s Precision Bass aims to capture the vibe of the original with modern build quality and components.

-The subtle touches on this bass complement the vintage looks, with screw holes where the traditional finger rest and pickup cover would have been all helping the vintage vibe.
+The subtle touches on this bass complement the retro looks, like the anodized scratchplate and finger rest, all helping the vintage vibe.
 Rock solid Fender hardware delivers stability and durability.
 It’s a simple instrument, but one that’s deceptively versatile.

 Specifications